SPDR S&P Homebuilders ETF

 XHB Technical Analysis

-XHB has demonstrated strong price appreciation with significant outperformance relative to market benchmarks over the past quarter.
+XHB has demonstrated strong bullish momentum with significant double-digit gains over recent months, reflecting robust outperformance relative to the broader market.

 1.78